• Portrait of Rae Spiwak.

 Biography

-Dr. Spiwak has completed training with the Cochrane Collaboration on Systematic Reviews, Advanced Statistical Modelling Techniques with SPSS, and Survey and Questionnaire Design Training with Statistics Canada.
+Recognized as a CIHR Sex and Gender Champion, Dr. Spiwak's expertise was honed through her participation in the CIHR Summer Institute in Gender and Health.
+She further augmented her skills through training with the Cochrane Collaboration on Systematic Reviews and Advanced Statistical Modelling Techniques with SPSS, as well as Survey and Questionnaire Design Training with Statistics Canada.

-Dr. Spiwak co-created and teaches SURG 7012 Major Course in Surgical Problems: Quantitative and Qualitative Research Methods as part of the Master of Surgery program.
+Dr. Spiwak's commitment to mentorship is evident through her supervision of numerous students, including undergraduates and residents, many of whom have garnered accolades for their work.
+Additionally, she co-created and teaches SURG 7012 Major Course in Surgical Problems: Quantitative and Qualitative Research Methods as part of the Master of Surgery program.

 Education

-• Doctor of philosophy (PhD) community health sciences, University of Manitoba (2017)
+• Doctor of Philosophy (PhD) in Community Health Sciences, University of Manitoba (2017)

-• Master of science (MSc) department of family social sciences, University of Manitoba (2004)
+• Master of Science (MSc) in Family Social Sciences, University of Manitoba (2004)

 Awards